 4. Follow up with customers directly where needed.

-Although you should always acknowledge all feedback, positive or negative, it’s still vital to prioritize acting on feedback that will have the most impact on overall customer satisfaction.
+Although you should always acknowledge all feedback, positive or negative, it’s still vital to prioritize acting on feedback that will have the most impact on overall customer satisfaction and CSAT scores.

 Let’s pick an obvious example to illustrate the point.
 If you receive feedback that one of your products regularly develops a particular fault, that’s much more important to act on quickly than a suggestion for it to be made available in a wider range of colors.